Quick answer

 Low coolant level

-The expansion tank may be below the minimum mark, often because of a leak.
+The expansion tank may be below the minimum mark, often because coolant has leaked, evaporated or escaped under pressure.

 High engine temperature

-A faulty level sensor, temperature sensor or wiring issue can trigger warnings.
+A faulty coolant level sensor, temperature sensor, connector or wiring issue can trigger a warning.

 Common causes of a coolant warning light